asteinarson/knemm/README.md

 ### Via git repo
 Clone this repository (to a Linux/Unix host).
 Then run `npm install`.
 After that, build the TypeScript sources, using `tsc`.
 Then there should be a global command `knemm` available in the terminal.
 (Try `npm link` if NPM has not generated exec stubs).

+### Launchers in package.json
+`knemm` is compiled as an ESM module.
+Because of Node internals, it needs an extra launch step (via *bin* scripts in *package.json*).
+By default this goes via a Bash script.
+But it can also be launched via a JS launcher, through another bin script: `knemm_jsl` (which would work also under Windows).

 # Claims
 Knemm uses a declarative YAML (or JSON) syntax (termed a **claim**), specifying what tables should exist and what is expected of named columns.
 A claim gives a minimum requirement that a database (or a collection of other claims - a **state**) should satisfy.